Pit Boss Vs Traeger

 In fact, Traeger had a monopoly on pellet grills for 20 years, owing to an active patent.

 However, since the expiry of that patent in 2006, many new companies have come vying for the top position in this competitive market segment.
-To their credit, Traeger still remains the leading manufacturers of pellet grills in the market, even in the face of tough competition.
+To their credit, Traeger still remains the leading manufacturer of pellet grills in the market, even in the face of tough competition.

 Progress has not always been smooth for Traeger.
 Dealing with the competition since 2006 prompted them to move manufacturing and assembly of their pellet grills to China.
 While this resulted in customer concerns and quality issues at first, they have pulled things back significantly with excellent products, reliable results, and stellar features at attractive price points.
 Since 2019, they have released updated versions of their pellet grills with top-of-the-line features like WiFi control.
 If you go home with a Traeger grill, you are likely to have a rewarding experience.